-Kaempferol and quercetin-activated caspase-8 and caspase-9 to determine whether caspases are involved in kaempferol quercetin-induced and apoptosis, we examined the enzymatic of caspases using fluorogenic peptide substrates (Ac-IETD-AMC and Ac-LEHD-AMC), which are specific substrates for caspases-8 and -9, respectively.
+Kaempferol quercetin-activated and caspase-8 and caspase-9 to determine caspases whether are involved kaempferol and quercetin-induced apoptosis, we examined the enzymatic activity of caspases using two fluorogenic peptide substrates (Ac-IETD-AMC and Ac-LEHD-AMC), which are specific substrates for caspases-8 and -9, respectively.
 It can be seen in Figure 5 that kaempferol and quercetin induced a rapid rise in caspase-8 and -9 activity.
 The increase in activity of each of the 2 caspases by kaempferol and quercetin for all concentrations was correlated with the processing of pro-caspases-8 and -9, respectively, as demonstrated in Figure 2.

-a.
 Kaempferol